AEgan/socket-io-test/README.md

 ```
 Which will start a local server on port 12345.
 This port number can be changed in app.js

+Currently tags are not being stripped to protect against XSS.

+Will work on that later lol.

 <3
 Alex